frenchy13/frenchy13.github.io/pages/Criteria 7.md

 arise.
 Considering the learning and collaborative benefits and the low online risk associated with Desmos it is recommended as a classroom tool.

 -------------------------------------------------------------------------------------------------------------------
+**References**

+Elm, M. (2008).
+How do various notions of privacy influence decisions in qualitative internet research?’.
+In A. Markham & N. Baym (Eds.), *Internet
+Inquiry: Conversations About Method* (pp. 69–87).
+Los Angeles: Sage.

+Office of the eSafety Commissioner, A. (2018).
+State of play—Youth, kids, and digital dangers.
+Australian Institute of Family Studies.